-An on/off thermostat can be connected to the controller, if necessary in combination with an outside sensor.
-See the Electrical diagram § 10.1.
-When heat is demanded by a thermostat signal, the fan runs (code 3) and the burner is ignited (code 4), followed by the CH operating condition (code 5).
+An on/off thermostat can be connected to the controller.
+See the Electrical diagram §10.1.
+When heat is demanded by a thermostat signal, the fan runs (code $\boxed{3}$) and the burner is ignited (code $\boxed{4}$), followed by the CH operating condition (code $\boxed{5}$).

 During CH operation, the fan speed and hence the power of the appliance is adjusted.
 This is done in such a way, that the temperature of the CH water is controlled towards the set CH supply temperature.
 In the case of an on/off thermostat, the CH supply temperature is set at the operating panel.
-In the case of an outside sensor, the CH supply temperature is determined by the weather dependent control programmed in the burner controller.